 Context: A manufacturing company in Quebec is considering acquiring a competitor to increase its production capacity.

-Selection Criteria: The company chooses an investment bank with deep experience in the manufacturing sector and a solid reputation.
+Selection criteria: The company chooses an investment bank with extensive experience in the manufacturing sector and a solid reputation.

 Process: The investment bank conducts due diligence, structures the financing and negotiates the terms of the acquisition.

-Result: The acquisition is successfully completed, allowing the company to increase its production capacity and achieve significant synergies.
+Result: The acquisition is successfully completed, enabling the company to increase its production capacity and achieve significant synergies.

 Frequently Asked Questions (FAQ)